 After the search we gathered to discuss what we had seen.
 It was notable that we found amphibians on land but not the sensitive stream amphibians such as Coastal Giant Salamanders, Columbia Torrent Salamanders, and Coast Tailed Frogs.
 Despite the stream’s beauty, there was a lot of mud and sediment in its flow.
 I explained to the group that the extra sediment was likely a result of development and logging in the hills above the stream, and made it difficult for stream amphibians to survive.

 Next we drove the cars across the highway for the reptile portion of the event.
 The lakes of Trojan Park have little inlets and coves that are great places to spot turtles and snakes sunning on logs and banks.

 On the way to the target, we saw frogs sitting in the lake’s shallows.

-As a group we talked about the heat requirements of reptiles as well as their techniques to avoid detection.
+As a group we talked about the heat requirements of reptiles as well as how they avoid detection.
 Then we discussed the difference between native species and introduced species, and how non-native species like Red-eared Sliders and American Bullfrogs threaten local wildlife.
-Then I sent the kids out again to see what they were find.
-The turtles were abundant!
+I sent the kids out again to see what they were find.
+Turtles were abundant!